Non-Asymptotic Guarantees for Robust Statistical Learning under Infinite Variance Assumption: Introduction

-\item \textbf{Non-convex problems: deep neural network regressions and beyond}.
-Besides the convex regressions mentioned above, we find that Theorem \ref{thm1loss2} can also be applied to study non-convex regressions.
-This paper focuses on deep neural network (DNN) regressions that can be solved by stochastic gradient descents (SGDs) in practice and establish a general theorem.
-Empirical studies including Boston housing, MNIST, and German health care demand datasets are performed well by the proposed robust DNN regression models.
-We stress that Theorem \ref{thm1loss2} can be applied to many other non-convex regressions, e.g. robust two-component mixed linear regression and robust non-negative matrix factorization, in which one has to design specific algorithms rather than use SGDs.
+\textbf{High dimensional non-convex regressions with elastic net and DNN}.
+In the high dimension setting $p \gg n$, we propose a new robust elastic net estimator defined by \eqref{eq:cantoninet} below and obtain the error bound of the excess risk.
+As applications, we studied the non-convex regressions via DNN, and apply our results to study several typical regression problems such as LAD regression and logistic regression.
+In practice, the DNN regressions can be solved by some algorithms based on stochastic gradient descents (SGDs).
+Empirical studies including Boston housing and MNIST datasets are performed well by the proposed robust DNN regression models.
+We stress that Theorems \ref{thm1loss2} and \ref{thm:Elastic} below can be applied to many other non-convex regressions, e.g., robust two-component mixed linear regression and robust non-negative matrix factorization, in which one has to design specific algorithms rather than use SGDs.